XoMiya-WPC/WhoAreMyTeammates/README.md

 ```

 <h1>Info & Contact</h1>
-This plugin was requested on the Exiled Discord Server.
+This plugin was originally requested on the Exiled Discord Server.

+V3.0.0 was made with assistance from The Ulti One

 For help or issues Contact me on Discord @ XoMiya#6113 or join my [discord](https://discord.gg/DxWXw9jmXn "XoMiya's Kitchen")